 All Dogs participating in the Competitions have to be pre-registered before the start of the Show.
 No entries will be admitted after the registration is closed.

 The Dogs can be registered online through the website.
-Dogs can be registered at the Venue admin-office 2 days prior to the event.
+Dogs can be registered at the Venue admin-office a day prior to the event.

-Dogs can be registered at the venue before 9.30 am of the show day.
+Dogs can be registered at the venue from 12.00 noon of the show day.

 All participating dogs should produce the dogs passport / vaccination documents at registration and should provide copies of the same.

 Vaccination should be valid for 12 months before the show date.

 Registration fee for each Dog is AED.
 50 /- per Dog, if registered online before the show.

 Registration fee at the Venue will be AED.
 100 /- per Dog.

 Show Rule & Regulations:

 The dogs’ welfare will be of UTMOST PRIORITY at the dog show.